 Despite the fanciful nature of his work, García Márquez's novels are firmly grounded in the politics of Latin America.
 He addresses guerrilla warfare, drug trafficking, the failures of communism, the evils of capitalism, and the dangerous meddling of the CIA.
 After the publication of One Hundred Years of Solitude, the author began to use his status to get more involved in politics.
 He started publicly castigating the United States for using the "war on drugs" to intrude in Latin American affairs.
-And since the 1970s, he has acted as an intermediary between the Colombian government and leftist guerrillas.
+And beginning in the 1970s, he acted as an intermediary between the Colombian government and leftist guerrillas.

 García Márquez also found himself in high-powered company.
-While reporting on the Cuban Revolution, he became friends with Fidel Castro, and over the years, their relationship has deepened.
-Fidel has cooked him spaghetti dinners.
-García Márquez, in turn, has described the Cuban president as a "king" and a great literary man.
+While reporting on the Cuban Revolution, he became friends with Fidel Castro, and over the years, their relationship deepened.
+Fidel cooked him spaghetti dinners.
+García Márquez, in turn, described the Cuban president as a "king" and a great literary man.
 He even showed Castro an early manuscript for Chronicle of a Death Foretold (1981) so that Castro could point out flaws in the plot.
-The close relationship has led critics to call the author Castro's "literary hatchet man."
+The close relationship led critics to call the author Castro's "literary hatchet man."
 However, García Márquez's influence wasn't enough to stop the Cuban government from convicting and executing one of his friends for treason in 1989.

-In a 1982 article in The New York Times, the author explained that, as a Latin American writer, it's his duty to be politically active.
+In a 1982 article in The New York Times, the author explained that, as a Latin American writer, it was his duty to be politically active.
 "The problems of our societies are mainly political, and the commitment of a writer is with the reality of all of society, not just with a small part of it," he explained.
 "If not, he is as bad as the politicians who disregard a large part of our reality.
 That is why authors, painters, writers in Latin America get politically involved."

-García Márquez's works continue to be politically charged.
+García Márquez's works continued to be politically charged.
 In 1996, he published News of a Kidnapping, a journalistic account of 10 people abducted by Colombian drug lord Pablo Escobar, and the convoluted machinations involved in rescuing them.
 The same year, he wrote an op-ed piece for The New York Times recounting the Elian Gonzalez situation, in which his sympathies were clearly aligned with Cuba: "The real shipwreck of Elian did not take place on the high seas, but when he set foot on American soil."

-To a certain extent, García Márquez's political activism is also about cultivating his own legend.
+To a certain extent, García Márquez's political activism was also about cultivating his own legend.
 In the mid-1970s, the author famously claimed that he wouldn't publish anything again until Chilean dictator Augusto Pinochet was no longer in power.
 Gabo's friends agreed that the declaration was made for a "calculated effect."
 Moreover, García Márquez didn't even stick to it.
 He published Love in the Time of Cholera not long after that.

 Many of the scenes in Gabriel García Márquez's novels come straight out of his own strange life.
 Here are a few examples.